MetPX/sarracenia/doc/sr_poll.1.rst

 The announcement will have its url built from the *destination* option, with the product's path (*directory*/"matched file").
 There is one post per file.
-The file's size is taken from the directory "ls"... but it's checksum cannot be determined, so the "sum" header in the posting is set to "0,0."
+The file's size is taken from the directory "ls"... but its checksum cannot be determined, so the "sum" header in the posting is set to "0,0."

-By default, sr_poll sends its post message to the broker with default exchange is the prefix *xs_* followed by the broker username.
+By default, sr_poll sends its post message to the broker with default exchange (the prefix *xs_* followed by the broker username).
 The *broker* is mandatory.
-It can be given incomplete if, it is well defined in the credentials.conf file.
+It can be given incomplete if it is well defined in the credentials.conf file.

 Refer to `sr_post(1) <sr_post.1.rst>`_ - to understand the complete notification process.
 Refer to `sr_post(7) <sr_post.7.rst>`_ - to understand the complete notification format.